ltmurphy/Credit_Risk_Analysis/README.md

 ### Purpose
 ___

 ### Credit risk classification can be tricky.
 With good loans far outnumbering bad loans, the classification is inherently unbalanced.
 To combat this many different techniques are employed to train and evaluate models with unbalanced classes.
-The libraries imbalanced-learn and scikit-learn are used to build and evaluate models using resampling.
+The libraries imbalanced-learn and scikit-learn are used to build and evaluate models using resampling.Oversampling,undersampling, a combination of the two, and two new models will be introduced.
 ### Technologies used:
   * RandomOverSampler algorithm
   * SMOTE algorithm